fireundubh/playwithfire/papyrus-anti-patterns/using-nested-loops.md

 If there were 20 items in the outer array, and 20 items in each formlist, these nested loops together would require 400 iterations to fully complete.

+How many iterations would be needed to complete three, or four, or five nested loops?

 ## Best practice

+Consider whether you need to access every value in each loop.
+If nested loops are the correct solution, look closer at where you can optimize.

-Always finish your code as fast as possible.
+Otherwise, always finish your code as fast as possible.
 Using properties, the above code can be refactored like so:

 ```
 FormList Property MyFormList1 Auto Const